Skip to content

 Deploying to a Live Network

 After testing your contract locally, you can deploy it to a live network.
-This guide will use Westend Asset Hub as the target network.
+This guide will use Westend Hub as the target network.
 Here's how to configure and deploy:

 1. Fund your deployment account with enough tokens to cover gas fees.
 In this case, the needed tokens are WND (on Westend).
 You can use the Polkadot faucet to obtain testing tokens.